How to Become a B.C. Conservation Officer

 - I have demonstrated leadership qualities

 - My moral, philosophical or religious beliefs would not prevent me from using an appropriate level of force in order to control a situation

-- Applied degree or technical diploma in a recognized and related post-secondary program of natural resource law enforcement or
+- Applied degree or technical diploma in a recognized post-secondary program of natural resource law enforcement

-- Completed the Western Conservation Law Enforcement Academy (WCLEA) or equivalent academy training in natural resource law enforcement work.
+In addition to meeting the base qualifications completion of the Western Conservation Law Enforcement Academy (WCLEA) or equivalent academy training in natural resource law enforcement.

-Proof of the following special requirements will be requested during the competition process:
+Proof of the following will be requested during the competition process:

 - Applicants must be at least 19 years of age